Kim Deal: Bossanova and Trompe le Monde

-Deal returned to the U.S. after finishing recording Pod in Edinburgh, but was then fired from the Pixies.
-Regardless, she flew out to Los Angeles to meet with the band and the other members changed their mind and the four of them began recording the band's next album, Bossanova (1990).
+Deal returned to the US after the recording of Pod, but was then fired from the Pixies.
+Regardless, she flew out to Los Angeles, where the other members of the band had moved, to meet them, and was accepted back into the band to record Bossanova (1990).

 The band's final studio album was Trompe le Monde (1991).
-The recording sessions were fractious, as the band were hardly ever together during the process.
+The recording sessions were fractious, and the whole band was hardly ever together during the process.